Berkmann18/BatchCMD/README.md

 -   **arch.bat**: 3rd-partyless directory archiver.
 -   **tran.bat**: Directory transformer which transfer everything of that folder into an image.
 -   **mrd.bat** (*coming soon*): Random decimal file maker
--   **update.bat** (*need to be fixed*): A program/software updater that copy-paste the programs/sofwares of your dev directory into the System32.
+-   **update.bat**: A program/software updater that copy-paste the programs/sofwares of your dev/download directory into the System32.

 The executables can be found here:
 -   **init.exe** (Win64/Win32): http://adf.ly/1Xq4am / http://adf.ly/1Xq5Hi